Putin Warns West Of Military Measures Over Ukraine Threats - UrduPoint

 Ukraine and its Western allies say Moscow has long been involved in the Ukraine conflict, sending troops and weapons to support the separatists in fighting that has claimed over 13,000 lives.

-Russia denies the claims and has warned that Kiev has mobilised half its forces to the eastern conflict zone.
+Russia denies the claims and says Kiev has mobilised half its forces to the eastern conflict zone.

-In 2014, Ukraine's military was unable to stop Russia seizing Crimea and pro-Moscow separatists grabbing two regions in the Russian-speaking east soon after.

-But Kiev's forces have since modernised and acquired attack drones from NATO member Turkey, which drew an angry response from Putin when Ukraine deployed them in October.
+Kiev's forces have modernised and acquired attack drones from NATO member Turkey, which drew an angry response from Putin when Ukraine deployed them in October.